 When Trevor first mentioned he wanted to do an entire episode about rest periods between intervals, I teased him—I often tease him—for being so excited about a seemingly mundane topic.
-Little did I know we would have such a compelling conversation with today’s main quest, the lead physiologist at INSCYD, and a previous guest on Fast Talk, Sebastian Weber.
+Little did I know we would have such a compelling conversation with today’s main quest, the lead physiologist at INSCYD, and a previous guest on Fast Talk, Dr. Sebastian Weber.

 So, why are rest periods so important, and why are we having this conversation?
 I think it’s safe to assume that when most cyclists design an interval workout, we focus most of our attention on the length and intensity of each rep. The recovery between reps?
 Well, that’s often an afterthought.
 Sometimes it’s flat-out ignored.